eclipse-orbit/ebr/README.md

 Eclipse Bundle Recipes
 ======================

 This repositories hosts recipes and tools for building OSGi bundles from Java Maven artifacts.
+To learn more about Eclipse Bunde Recipes, please have a look at [this presentation](http://de.slideshare.net/guw/tasty-recipes-for-osgi-bundles).